 I am OBSESSED with this polish.
 Legit obsessed.
 It was easily my favorite out of the entire collection, which completely took me by surprise.
 I had on a water marble manicure when this package arrived, and I had to bust this polish out and put it on my nails right away.
 And then, I had to try it out over several different colors, just to see what the iridescent glitters would do.
 Yes.
 HAD TO.
 It was a mandate from the universe.
 As you can see, I already have a significant wear line in my bottle.
 And I’m sitting here thinking I should buy a back-up of this polish.
 Yes.
 I love it that much.
 If I could marry a nail polish, I think it would be this one.
 Maybe.
 Probably.
 Definitely probably.
 Argh!!!
 OHMYGOSHILOVEITSOMUCHIWANTTOSCREAM!!!111!!11

 Okay.
 I feel better now.
-In the photo above, I am showing one coat (1 coat!!) of An Unexpected Journey over two coats of one of my all-time favorite polishes, China Glaze’s “Up All Night”.
-This polish is beyond amazing over a dark polish.
+In the photo above, I am showing one coat (1 coat!!) of An Unexpected Journey over two coats of a dark green creme.
+I don’t remember which dark green creme I used.
+It was probably just sitting on my desk when I re-swatched this polish.
+In the macro shot, it is shown at 2 coats over Zoya, Padma.
+But base color doesn’t matter.
+An Unexpected Journey is beyond amazing over any dark polish.
 It seems to come alive with spark and reflection and color shift.
-I’m wearing this manicure right now, and I can not stop staring at my nails.
-It makes driving quite difficult.

 This is over OPI, “Sweetheart”, which is a light nude-pink.